 - Laguna Coast Wilderness Park Loop: This 6-mile, moderate in difficulty rated trail combines some of the best trails for a lovely loop.
 It is a rocky and sometimes steep hike, but features a view of the popular Ghost Rock (aka Emoji Rock) off Laurel Canyon Trail.
 This trail can be shortened by starting at the Willow Canyon Staging Area and taking Laurel Canyon out and looping back via Laurel Spur and Willow Canyon Road.

-- Big Bend Laguna Ridge Loop: Although this trail is just shy of 4 miles what it lacks in length is more than made up for in the steep elevation gain and descent.
-It also boasts of great views of Laguna Canyon to enjoy.
+- Big Bend Laguna Ridge Loop: Although this trail is just shy of 4 miles, what it lacks in length is more than made up for in the steep elevation gain and descent.
+It also boasts great views of Laguna Canyon to enjoy.

 The Nix Nature Center has a showcase of hands-on exhibits that explore the Laguna Coast Wilderness for all ages.
 Here you’ll find information for the trails such as maps and guides, scientific studies on the local wildlife, and inspiration for both local artists and the cultural renewal of the indigenous tribes that once dwelled here.
 The center also houses Laguna Coast Wilderness Park’s new headquarters, which provides an ongoing series of educational programs, guided hikes and other activities for visitors to experience.